kumpan/developer-handbook/docs/Git.md

 Read this: [Git tutorial](https://www.atlassian.com/git/tutorials)

 We use [Github](https://github.com/kumpan) for all our internal development.
+Here is a cheat sheet: [Git cheat sheet] (https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)

 Follow these 3 rules: